icann/rdap-conformance-tool/docs/std_95/common_structures.md

   "message": "The name in the name/value pair of a link structure was found more than once."
 }
 ```
-    3. If the JSON name title exists, the value shall be a JSON string data type.
+    3. Test case [-10703](#id-testCase-10703){ #id-testCase-10703 }: If the JSON name title exists, the value shall be a JSON string data type.
 ``` json
 {
   "code": -10703,